HackerSM9/SempChat/README.md

 > [!Note]
 >  Messages and user data are not stored; everything is erased upon exit.

+## Features 🚀

+- User Registration: Register with a unique username and a secure PIN (4-6 digits).

+- Instant Partner Connection: Connect to your partner’s chat using their username and PIN, establishing a private, secure session.

+- Secure Chat Sessions: Messages vanish as soon as you exit—no traces left behind.

+- Dynamic Design: A single-page interface with a dark theme and purple animations for an immersive experience.

+- Responsive Design: SempChat is optimized for both desktop and mobile viewing.

+- Enter Key Shortcut: Pressing 'Enter' in the chatbox will instantly send your message.

+- No Data Storage: Neither your credentials nor chat messages are stored anywhere.

 ## Privacy Policy (Summary) 📃